-In the ‘adulting’ world of work, the perfectionist in me wanted all the paperwork neat and tidy.
+In the ‘adulting’ world of work, the perfectionist in me wanted all the admin and paperwork tasks tidy.

 The lazy side had to find fast, productive ways to get there.

-Let me help you get there, too, as I share some of my journey with you.
+Let me help you get there, too, as I share some of my journey.

 Discovering I’d cleaned up my act (no pun intended)

-In 2018 – long after I began forcing paperwork neatness on myself – a friend asked me to accept a board position with a local not-for-profit.
+In 2018 – long after I began forcing admin/paperwork neatness on myself – a friend asked me to accept a board position with a local not-for-profit.

 Wow.
 I had arrived.

-Some of us who are organized just … don’t want to scramble later.
+Some organized people … well … we just don’t want to scramble later.

 We don’t want to look something up again.